sahajdeepsingh651/sahajdeepsingh651/README.md

 - **Tools & Platforms**: Git, Docker, Kubernetes, Google Colab, AWS, GCP, RabbitMQ, Redis

-💼 **Entrepreneurship**:
-I’m the founder of **[The Startup Company](https://www.thestartupcompany.in/)**, where we help early-stage founders validate their ideas, craft business plans, and acquire their first 100 customers.
-We're passionate about empowering founders with the tools they need to bring their ideas to life and scale their businesses.

 🌟 **Notable Past Work**:
 - **Mahindra & Mahindra Internship**: Gained hands-on experience in vehicle systems integration, augmented reality (AR HUD), and advanced driver assistance systems (ADAS).
 - **Xfinitive Freelance Project**: Developed a cross-platform healthcare app with Flutter and Firebase, optimized for performance with a lightweight installation size and fast load times.